ItsMePaulo/tutoring/COS212/examprep/Exam1Uni/README.md

             // equal to the item we wish to delete
         }

-        return; // no need to make a recursive funtion }
+        return; // no need to make a recursive function }

     if (node.next != null && node.next.info.equals(el)) {
         node.next = node.next.next;
     } else {
-        delet(el, node.next);
+        delete(el, node.next);
     }
 }
 ```